 Free servers include a relatively generous 512MB of memory and a subdomain.
 You'll receive 550 hours of processing a month but your server use will be restricted by a 30-minute inactivity time-out window.

-You'll also only get single user access to your Node.js server.
+You'll also only get single-user access to your Node.js server.
 That more-or-less rules out Heroku's free plan for use in a business context.

 The free package is still suited to writing short pieces of Node.js code.
 But if you need a long time for code compilation, due to that inactivity timer, a paid plan will be more suitable.
-Paid plans prices begin at just $7/month and remove that pressurizing time limits.

 But whichever package you go for, if you are concerned about keeping your Node.js projects secure, Heroku is a good choice.
 WildCard technology comes with every plan to keep your connection encrypted.

 While you have a completely free plan for simple users, you also get 3 premium plans for anyone that needs extra power.
 The biggest free plan limitations are of course the 30-minute inactivity timer and a single worker.